supertestnet/spacechain-launcher/README.md

 # Don't spacechains involve burning bitcoins?
 And isn't that an attack on bitcoin?

-Spacechains do burn bitcoins and while I don't think it is an attack on bitcoin, I also don't recommend it, because you'll probably never get back all that you burnt.
+Spacechains do burn bitcoins but I don't think it is an attack on bitcoin.
+I also don't recommend it, because you'll probably never get back all that you burnt.

 # Why did you make a thing that burns bitcoins if you don't recommend it?